 patting her cheek.
-'And so you will a blunder.' be Mrs. Melville and not Mellen .-Which name do you like the best?'
-'O, sir, I don't know,' she replied; at it?
-Is she now satisfied? still feeling as if all was not right. best,' he added, smiling.
-'And I think tell you now; for I have tarried quite you will, too.
-If I had not concluded too long, and my wife may raise the to marry you I should never have re- devil with me.
+'And so you will a blunder.' be Mrs. Melville and not Mellen,-Which name do you like the best?' still feeling as if all was not right.

+best,' he added, smiling.
+'And I think tell you now: for I have tarried quite to marry you I should never have re- devil with me.
 She has grown very vealed my real name.'
-'And why did not you tell me before upon her.' that, you might suspect something and male heart to grow less? she asked. would not consent to become my wife,' 'You see I was really selfish in the makes the meat it feeds on,' he antrue name, she added.

-and kissing her.
-'You see the reason pletely in my power.' of my not giving it to you at our first interview.
+'And why did not you tell me before upon her.' now?' that, you might suspect something and male heart to grow less?' she asked.' would not consent to become my wife,' 'You see I was really selfish in the makes the meat it feeds on,' he antrue name, she added. and kissing her.
+'You see the reason pletely in my power.' of my not giving it to you at our first I presume so; but what the result interview.
 If I had done so, and not may be, time alone can show,' she loved you as I do now, and had given said.
-'When she learns all, it may up the idea of marrying you, it might break her heart; but if it does not she have happened that you would have may break your head.' spoken of my meeting with you and He left, and then hurried home; but should do, and so concealed my true his long absence from his family. name.
-How could I have known at After he left her chamber, Jane sat that I should have you for a wife? - situation. you a good reason?" the explanations he had given.
+'When she learns all, it may up the idea of marrying you, it might break her heart; but if it does not she have happened that you would have may break your head.' spoken of my meeting with you and He left, and then hurried home; but have mentioned the name.
+You see I with some fearful forebodings of the did not then certainly know what I consequences that might result from should do, and so concealed my true his long absence from his family. name.
+How could I have known at After he left her chamber, Jane sat that I should have you for a wife ?- | situation.
+Surely, I could not; for I did not then eyou a good reason? the explanations he had given.